Adelante Consulting, Inc.'s Climate Action Contribution

 - Collaborate on climate and clean energy action, and to advocate for stronger climate policy at the local level

 - Encouraging states to adopt incentive programs for forest management, tree cover expansion, and soil health

-We baselined our corporate carbon footprint in 2016, and established a short-term reduction goal of 10 percent by 2018.
-Recognizing that our most significant greenhouse gas emissions sources are travel (commuting and long-distance) and energy consumption in our home-based offices, we now offer our employee-owners financial incentives for carpooling (as public transportation options are slim in rural New Mexico); we cover the cost of whole-house replacement of incandescent lightbulbs with LEDs; and we pay 10 percent of the cost of installing solar systems at our employee-owners' homes.
+We baselined our corporate carbon footprint in 2016, and established a short-term reduction goal of 10 percent by 2020.
+Recognizing that our most significant greenhouse gas emissions sources are transportation (commuting and long-distance) and energy consumption in our home-based offices, we now offer our employee-owners financial incentives for carpooling.
+Now that we have two office spaces within walking distance of a train station, we are poised to add incentives for public transit.
+We made immediate investments in energy-efficiency in our leased office spaces, and we cover the cost of whole-house replacement of incandescent lightbulbs with LEDs for all staff.
+Additionally, because we recognize that we can have a greater impact on GHG emissions reductions if we look beyond our office walls, the company rebates 10 percent of the cost of installing solar systems at our employee-owners' homes.
 We know that a 10 percent annual reduction in our GHG emissions is only the beginning.
 We are setting our sights on 100 percent by 2050.
 Will you join us?